We will demonstrate various concepts of CGP with a simple hello world example.

 }

-Behind the scene, the macro generates an empty struct named GreetHello, which is used as the Self type for Greeter.
-However, the type is used as an identifier for wiring later, and we don't reference self in the provider trait implementation.
+Behind the scene, the macro generates an empty struct named GreetHello, which is used as an identifier of the provider that implements the Greeter trait.

-Notice that these constraints are specified only in the impl block, not in the trait bounds for CanGreet or Greeter.
+Notice that the constraint HasName is specified only in the impl block, not in the trait bounds for CanGreet or Greeter.
 This design allows us to use dependency injection for both values and types through Rust’s trait system.

 Person Context